SitecoreSupport/Sitecore.Support.106803/readme.md

 # Sitecore.Support.106803
-Allows to save more than two lines in the Multi-Line Text field in Experience Editor
+If you add more than two rows in the `Multi-Line Text` field in `Experience Editor` and save the changes then only two rows are saved.<br>
+This patch prevents from the described behavior.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.106803/blob/master/LICENSE).